What are the James Beard Foundation Awards?

 Adam Erace, Food and Travel Writer

-Devra First, Food Editor, Boston Globe
+Devra First, Food Writer and Restaurant Critic, Boston Globe

 Ian Froeb, Restaurant Critic, St. Louis Post-Dispatch

 Hanna Raskin, Food Editor and Critic, The Post and Courier

 Jordana Rothman, Restaurant Editor, Food & Wine